logeshthamil/systemidentifier/documentation/rst/index.rst

    This nlsp library is the summary of the programs which I have written during my master thesis at HEAD acoustics GmbH.

 Master Thesis:
-   The final report of my thesis work can be found here :download:`Logesh_Masterthesis.pdf`.
+   The final report of my thesis work can be found here :download:`/Logesh_Masterthesis.pdf`.
 This report can be used to get the background information to use this library.

 External Libraries: